 Connect with a friend, partner or a random stranger.
 Constant communication is needed as you flow through forms and hold poses together.
 If you don’t work together, you’ll be doing most of the connecting with the floor.

 Hold me, love me, say that you need me

-Most of the poses require a degree of trust in your partner.
-Both on the ground and in the air.
+Flowing through poses requires great trust, both on the ground and in the air.
 You’ll need to take a leap of faith at some point.
-Which is a great way to build trust.
-Or lose several teeth and your girlfriend.
+It’s a great way to build that faith in each other, or possibly lose some teeth.

-Just search Facebook and Google for your local groups.
-Most major cities will have Acroyoga groups practicing on most days.
-And they are always eager to welcome and teach beginners.
+So if you are interested in giving Acroyoga a go, head to the international website https://www.acroyoga.org or search Facebook for your local groups.
+Most major cities will have groups practicing on most days.
+And they are always eager to welcome and teach new members.